NathanRoehl/Connect-Four/README.md

 # Connect-Four
-Simple game connect four written in java.
+A simple game connect four written in java.
+Used this as an example to review java.swing before I taught it.